 Frederic Petit

-• Project Officer
+- Project Officer

-• European Commission Joint Research Centre, Italy
+- European Commission Joint Research Centre, Italy

 Before taking this role at the JRC in 2023, Frédéric was Principal Infrastructure Analyst at Argonne National Laboratory, United States, for 13 years, where he led the development of decision-analysis methodologies for assessing the security and resilience of critical infrastructure.
-He has been actively engaged in the development, implementation, and education (training and communication) of risk assessment methodologies for various critical infrastructure, critical functions, and critical entities for more than 20 years.
+He has been actively engaged in the development, implementation, and education (training and communication) of risk assessment methodologies for various critical infrastructures, critical functions, and critical entities for more than 20 years.

 Frédéric holds a particular interest in developing risk and emergency management approaches that will enable a better understanding of both socio-technical and environmental risks and will also account for the needs of the public while promoting regional and community resilience.
 He is an internationally recognized expert in infrastructure interdependencies and co-author of the standard operating procedure used by U.S. government agencies to better understand and incorporate these complex relationships into their assessment programs.